wono/LoS/README.md

-NOTICE: The main purpose of this repository is to experment features
-        related to Java programming such as the latests linguistic features (Java 8), design patterns, algorithms, file/module structures, external build tools/scripts, and project
-        management as a junior programmer's excercise room.
+The main purpose of this repository is to experment features related to Java programming such as the latests linguistic features (Java 8), design patterns, algorithms, file/module structures, external build tools/scripts, and project management as a junior programmer's excercise room.

 #####################
 # LEGEND OF SILENCE #
 #####################

-    last modified:  2014/07/14
-    first wrote:    2014/06/08

     wono (wono@live.com)